 – Risks and benefits

 The one thing that is really difficult to determine is how you value intangible assets, such as Intellectual Property or the strength of the management team.
-In consulting cases you often have to pick scenarios and use numbers to identify what the likely outcomes may be.
+In consulting cases, you often have to pick scenarios and use numbers to identify what the likely outcomes may be.
 If there are risks, what would the worst scenario be?
 What would the medium scenario be?
 What would the best case scenario be?

 For example, how much of a risk is it to integrate two different sales departments, each of which with its own bonus structure?
 Will governmental regulations hinder the buying process?
-Risks and benefits is the way to quantify some of the intangible issues that go into purchasing a case.
+Risks and benefits are the way to quantify some of the intangible issues that go into purchasing a case.

 Recommendations for M&A are also the easiest to put together because you’re either for it or against it.
-If you are for it, make sure you put together a mind blowing post-acquisition strategy.
+If you are for it, make sure you put together a mind-blowing post-acquisition strategy.
 If you aren’t, make sure you lay out your reasons clearly, concisely and confidently.

 Again, use structure to identify the 3-4 key issues you want to evaluate.
 Once you’ve created a structure both mentally and verbally, navigate through it step-by-step and support each bucket with data.

 Looking to get into consulting?